Battle of Châlons (274)

-In the Battle of Châlons, fought in 274 on the site of modern Châlons-en-Champagne, France, Roman Emperor Aurelian defeated Emperor Tetricus I of the Gallic Empire, whose territories were rejoined with the Roman Empire after 14 years of separation.
+The Battle of Châlons, also known as the First Battle of the Catalaunian Plains, was fought in 273 or 274 in the land of the Catalauni, at an unknown location probably not far from the present-day Châlons-en-Champagne, France.
+In the battle, the Roman Emperor Aurelian defeated the Emperor Tetricus I of the Gallic Empire, whose territories were thus recovered by the Roman Empire after 14 years of separation.

 Background

 Having subdued revolts in the eastern Roman Empire, Aurelian began preparing to reconquer the Gallic Empire by early 274.
-Meanwhile, Tetricus' hold on his domain was steadily weakening, facing continuous raids from Germanic tribes and internal troubles with the rebellion of Faustinus, a provincial governor.
+Meanwhile, Tetricus' hold on his domain was steadily weakening, as he faced continuous raids from Germanic tribes and internal troubles with the rebellion of Faustinus, a provincial governor.

-Tetricus ordered his troops to leave the Rhine and march southward, where they met the Roman army in the fields of Châlons-sur-Marne.
+Tetricus ordered his troops to leave the Rhine and march southward, where they met the Roman army in the fields somewhere near Châlons (as is now conjectured).

 Battle

 Aurelian's army was better trained and well commanded, and when Tetricus was captured in the midst of the fighting, the Gallic army disintegrated and was torn apart by Aurelian's troops.
 The battle was remembered for years for its high death toll.